Posted on 2 Comments

-When your child gains weight in eating disorder recovery
+How to help your child cope with weight gain in eating disorder treatment

-Stephanie’s daughter Nova had been doing well in eating disorder recovery … until she started to gain more weight than she expected.
+Stephanie’s daughter Nova had been doing well in eating disorder recovery … until she started to gain more weight than she expected and was struggling to cope.
 “I feel like weight gain has thrown everything off,” says Stephanie.
 “I’m terrified we’re going straight back to where we started.”

-Weight gain is expected, and so is a negative reaction to weight gain.
+Weight gain is expected in eating disorder recovery, as is a negative reaction and struggling to cope with weight gain.
 While eating disorders go much deeper than weight, weight stigma and fear of fat are a critical symptom.

 Here are a few tips for parents who are supporting a child who gains weight in eating disorder recovery.